whisperglen/heretic2-files/heretic2_binary_patch.md

 }
 ```

-*Job done!* That, to me, was really cool: Unlimited Power!
+**Job done!** That, to me, was really cool: Unlimited Power!
 Wrote C-code and executed it, called other functions present in the binary, and accessed globals, all this without requiring lib to provide these missing symbols.

 ## Task No.2: DrawModel
 > [!NOTE]
 > When modifying DrawModel you will learn about: register clobbering, and calling a function by absolute address.

 Great, let's do some [Refactor: Extract Method](https://learn.microsoft.com/en-us/visualstudio/ide/reference/extract-method), but with asm.
-With this method I don't have to figure out the function and global addresses I needed for RecursiveWorldNode, or figure out many other operations done by the game (choosing textures, blending modes).
+With this method I don't have to figure out ALL the function and global addresses I needed for RecursiveWorldNode, or figure out many other operations done by the game (choosing textures, blending modes).
 You might be able to use this trick in case you decided to do some binary patching i.e. overwriting some asm, but you do not have enough space for the overwrite; call a new function and implement all the extra code there.<br>
 But, this change is tricky and has more things that can go wrong; it needs more attention than the other method.

 > [!TIP]